This post may contain affiliate links. Please read our disclosure policy.

 - 4 cups cooked white rice for serving

-- 4 tablespoons cilantro for garnish
+- 4 tablespoons chopped fresh cilantro for garnish

 Instructions